aditya-sai-parise5430/Music_for_everyone/README.md

 # 🎵 MusicforEveryone – Web Music Player

-A sleek, responsive web-based music player inspired by Spotify, built using HTML, CSS, and JavaScript.
-Users can browse a sample playlist, play/pause songs, and view real-time updates of the currently playing track.
+A sleek and responsive web-based music player inspired by Spotify, built using **HTML**, **CSS**, and **JavaScript**.
+It allows users to browse a sample playlist, control song playback, and view real-time updates of the currently playing track.

+---

 ## 📌 Features

-* 🎧 Interactive playlist with play/pause controls
+- 🎧 Interactive playlist with play/pause controls
-* ⏱ Timestamp display for each song
+- ⏱ Real-time timestamp display for each track
-* 📂 Custom progress bar for track navigation
+- 📂 Custom progress bar for seamless navigation
-* 🔊 Font Awesome icons for player controls
+- 🔊 Player controls powered by Font Awesome icons
-* 🖼 Animated "Now Playing" GIF and song details
+- 🖼 “Now Playing” animated GIF with song details
-* 📱 Responsive layout for desktop and mobile views
+- 📱 Fully responsive layout for both desktop and mobile

+---

 ## 🛠️ Technologies Used

-* **HTML5** – Semantic structure and layout
+- **HTML5** – Page structure and layout
-* **CSS3** – Styling and responsive design
+- **CSS3** – Styling and responsive design
-* **JavaScript (Vanilla)** – Audio player functionality
+- **JavaScript (Vanilla)** – Core audio player logic
-* **Font Awesome** – Player control icons
+- **Font Awesome** – Icons for player controls

+---

 ## 🗂️ Project Structure

 ```
 ├── index.html          # Main webpage